 To be eligible to participate in the required Medical Assistant Internship & Seminar courses (MED 291L and MED 291R) the student must successfully complete each MED course with a grade of "C" or better.
+Students are required to sit for the CM A exam to pass the Medical Assisting Seminar course.
+The initial exam cost will come from the course fees.
 In addition, each competency required in the MED courses must be passed with a grade of 80% or better and all critical steps of the MED competencies must be completed successfully.
 For more information on competencies and their grading refer to the "Competencies" section.
-The students wishing to intern are also required to attend a mandatory internship orientation that is held prior to the semester the internship starts. (ie. The orientation for summer internship is held in the spring semester prior to the start of internship.)
+The students wishing to intern are also required to attend a mandatory internship orientation that is held prior to the semester the internship starts. (i.e., The orientation for summer internship is held in the spring semester prior to the start of internship.)
 Attendance at this orientation is mandatory.
 If you do not attend the orientation, you are ineligible to intern.

 ALL students, whether you are day or evening cohort, are expected to attend orientation when it is offered.
-Student must have dependable/reliable transportation to be eligible for internship.
+Students must have dependable/reliable transportation to be eligible for internship.